Read .info issue 17 here

 Nkosi wins the Helgaard Steyn Prize

-Thenjiwe Niki Nkosi recieves the 2023 painting prize on the basis of her work Ceremony, described by the judges as 'laden with rich nuanced and multifaceted meanings around notions of race, gender, identity and class'.
+Thenjiwe Niki Nkosi receives the 2023 Helgaard Steyn Prize - this iteration for painting - on the basis of her work Ceremony, described by the judges as 'laden with rich nuanced and multifaceted meanings around notions of race, gender, identity and class'.

 Mame-Diarra Niang in Cape Town